yabinmeng/springbootcass-dseent-pcf/README.md

 After this, we can go to the PCF web service console Web UI to view the service details.

-## Deploy the Application
+## Deploy the Application to PCF

-The application is developed in a way that it will read the required credentials from the PCF user provided service (**mycassauth-service**).
+The application is developed in a way that it reads the required credentials from the PCF user provided service (**mycassauth-service**).
 Once the service is created, we need to push the application to PCF and bind it with the service.

 1) Push the application
 ```